Lagaan: Box office

 The film initially grossed ₹65.97 crore worldwide in 2001.
 This made it the third highest-grossing Hindi film of 2001, behind Kabhi Khushi Kabhie Gham and Gadar: Ek Prem Katha.

 Domestically, Lagaan grossed ₹55.13 crore in India.
 Its domestic net income was ₹34.31 crore, equivalent to ₹187 crore when adjusted for inflation.

 With an overseas gross of ₹10.84 crore (US$2.2 million) in 2001, it was the year's second highest-grossing Indian film overseas, preceded only by Kabhi Khushi Kabhie Gham.
 Lagaans overseas gross included £600,000 in the United Kingdom, US$910,000 in the United States and Canada, and US$180,000 in the Arab states of the Persian Gulf.

 In China, where the film released on 16 May 2003, it grossed ¥3 million, equivalent to ₹ 1.71 crore (US$362,500).

 Including the film's China collections, the film's total worldwide gross was ₹67.68 crore.
-At a ticket inflation rate of 5.5 times in 2016, the film's total gross is equivalent to approximately ₹372 crore when adjusted for inflation in 2016.

 Critical reception

 Lagaan was met with critical acclaim.
+Metacritic, which uses a weighted average, assigned the a score of 84 out of 100, based on 21 critics, indicating "universal acclaim".

 Sudish Kamath of The Hindu suggested that "the movie is not just a story.
 It is an experience.
 An experience of watching something that puts life into you, that puts a cheer on your face, however depressed you might be."
 The Times of India wrote, "Lagaan has all the attractions of big-sounding A. R. Rahman songs, excellent performances by Aamir Khan... and a successful debut for pretty Gracy Singh.
 In addition, there is the celebrated David vs. Goliath cricket match, which has the audiences screaming and clapping."

 Roger Ebert, writing for the Chicago Sun-Times, gave the film 3.5 out of 4 stars and wrote, "Lagaan is an enormously entertaining movie, like nothing we've ever seen before, and yet completely familiar...
 At the same time, it's a memory of the films we all grew up on, with clearly-defined villains and heroes, a love-triangle, and even a comic character who saves the day.
 Lagaan is a well-crafted, hugely entertaining epic that has the spice of a foreign culture."
 Derek Elley of Variety suggested that it "could be the trigger for Bollywood's long-awaited crossover to non-ethnic markets".
 Somni Sengupta of The New York Times, described it as "a carnivalesque genre packed with romance, swordplay and improbable song-and-dance routines".
 Dave Kehr, another New York Times film critic, called Lagaan "a movie that knows its business -- pleasing a broad, popular audience -- and goes about it with savvy professionalism and genuine flair."
 Kevin Thomas of the Los Angeles Times argued that the film is "an affectionate homage to a popular genre that raises it to the level of an art film with fully drawn characters, a serious underlying theme, and a sophisticated style and point of view."